 We don’t know whether his affection for Dido influenced Lord Mansfield’s opinions on the slave trade.
 In his summing up at the trial in 1772 he is recorded as describing slavery as ‘odious’, but as Lord Chief Justice he had to adhere to a strict reading of the law.
 While the Somerset case was a significant point along the road to abolition, it didn’t end the slave trade.
-Mansfield was clearly aware of this and in his will of 1782 he made sure to protect his niece’s rights, clearly stating that Dido was a free woman.
+Mansfield was clearly aware of this and in his will of 1782 he made sure to protect his niece’s rights, stating that Dido was a free woman.

 It would be another 35 years after the Somerset case before the transatlantic slave trade was abolished, and a further 26 years after that before the Slavery Abolition Act of 1833 finally put an end to the practice across the British Empire.

-In contrast to her early life in the grand environment of Kenwood House and its grounds, Dido’s later life was relatively humble.
-When he died in 1793, Lord Mansfield left her an annuity of at least £100 and a lump sum of £500.
-This was a much smaller sum than that given to her cousin Elizabeth, but it is unclear if this had anything to do with Dido’s race – it was not unusual to treat illegitimate offspring as lesser family.
-Later that year Dido married a steward (a senior servant) named John Davinier, and the couple went on to have at least three children.
-They lived in London’s Pimlico until Dido’s death in 1804 aged 43.
+In contrast to her early life in the grand environment of Kenwood, Dido’s later life was of a comfortable but middling status.
+When he died in 1793, Lord Mansfield left her an annuity of £100 and a lump sum of £500 (approximately £40,000 in today’s money).
+This was a much smaller sum than that given to her cousin Elizabeth, but it is unclear if this was because of Dido’s race or her illegitimate status.
+Within the complicated class and status hierarchy it was not unusual for an illegitimate child to receive less financial acknowledgement, but still be regarded as a family member.

 History of Kenwood

-Women who made history
+Women in history